 This Plan seeks to balance the need to protect forest resources, biodiversity and water resources with the economic use and continued sustainable management of forests.
 It encourages active stewardship of forest resources in order to optimize the benefits and services forests provide such as clean air, clean water, soil protection, recreation area, wildlife habitat, and availability of forest products.
-The below-listed goals and objectives will guide the regulation and management of <a href="mailto:Borough/Township/TownTownship/
+The below-listed goals and objectives will guide the regulation and management of Township Highlands Preservation Area Forest Resources.

-- 1. To protect and preserve extensive and, to the maximum extent possible, contiguous forests. - 2.
-To limit development in the Forest Resource Area. - 3.
-Where development is permitted in the Forest Resource Area, to avoid deforestation and require submission of and compliance with a Forest Mitigation Plan. - 4.
-To prohibit clear-cutting in the Forest Resource Area except in accordance with a Forest Management Plan approved by the State Forester.
+- 1. To protect and preserve extensive and, to the maximum extent possible, contiguous forests. - 1.2.
+To limit development in the Forest Resource Area. - 1.3.
+Where development is permitted in the Forest Resource Area, to avoid deforestation and require submission of and compliance with a Forest Mitigation Plan. - 1.4.To prohibit clear-cutting in the Forest Resource Area except in accordance with a Forest Management Plan approved by the State Forester. - 1.5.
+To require compliance with NJDEP Preservation Area Rules (N.J.A.C.
+7:38) regarding forest protection in the case of all "major developments," as defined therein. - 1.6.
+To ensure that site-specific forest resources are identified through project review and that those to remain are protected both during the construction of an approved development project and by conservation easement post-construction.

-- 5. To require compliance with NJDEP Preservation Area Rules (N.J.A.C.
-7:38) regarding forest protection in the case of all "major developments," as defined therein. - 6.
-To ensure that site-specific forest resources are identified through project review and that those to remain are protected both during the construction of an approved development project and by conservation easement post-construction. - 7.
-To prohibit clear-cutting within any portion of the Total Forest Area except pursuant to a Forest Management Plan approved by the State Forester. - 8.
-To permit forestry activities within a Forest Resource Area or within the forested lands within a High Integrity Forest Subwatershed only in compliance with an approved Forest Management Plan. - 9.
-To maintain forest cover in the natural and built environment of the Borough/Township/TownTownship Highlands Preservation Area to the maximum extent possible.
+- 1.7.
+To prohibit clear-cutting within any portion of the Total Forest Area except pursuant to a Forest Management Plan approved by the State Forester. - 1.8.
+To permit forestry activities within a Forest Resource Area or within the forested lands within a High Integrity Forest Subwatershed only in compliance with an approved Forest Management Plan. - 1.9.
+To maintain forest cover in the natural and built environment of the Township Highlands Preservation Area to the maximum extent possible.